Embedding mapping class groups into finite products of trees: Construction of the tree-graded space

-One key element of this paper is deciding when pieces in the same level should have an immediate common ancestor.
-We introduce the following equivalence relation on each level $I_{n+1}$ to determine this: \m Given $i,j\in I_{n+1}$ we write $i\sim j$ if and only if there exists some path from $X_i$ to $X_j$ in $X$ such that $P\cap B(e;nR+11M)$ is contained in some $N_{4M}(X_k)$ with $k\in I^n$.
+One key element of this paper is deciding when pieces in the same level should have an immediate common ancestor in the tree-graded space.
+We introduce the following equivalence relation on each level $I_{n+1}$ to help determine this: